 Today I graduated from college.
 I turned in my last online final, which means that I officially completed my bachelor’s degree in journalism and media studies.
 This is an accomplishment that I have been planning for and working toward since I was an awkward, brace-faced high schooler.

 This is the part where you move on to the next chapter of life.
-After 22 years of schooling, this is the time when you finally begin the life you’ve been learning everything for.
+After 22 years of schooling, this is the time when you finally begin the life you’ve been preparing for.

 But I am stuck.
 Unable to move forward and find a job or an apartment of my own — unable to start my new life.
 Unable to close out my college experience.
 Stuck.

-I’m unable to go back and grasp at the ending-college experiences that I was robbed of — unable to pick up my cap and gown from the bookstore and try it on with my friends, unable to shake my professors’ hands and thank them for the meaningful things they have taught me.
+I’m incapable of going back and grasping the ending-college experiences that I was robbed of — unable to pick up my cap and gown from the bookstore and try it on with my friends.
+Unable to shake my professors’ hands and thank them for the meaningful things they taught me.

 But I am also unable to move forward with my life and put my degree to use.
 Many companies have instituted hiring freezes, others might not even make it through to the end and still be around when the smoke clears.
 Even still, in-person interviews and training are impossible.
 And with no idea of where I could end up, I’m unable to make any plans — unable to start looking at cars or apartments or apartment decorations with no idea of where I might be by Christmas.
 My precious plans — which gave me a sense of security while earning a degree in such a volatile field — have been thrown out the window.

 I’m just stuck.
 Stuck waiting on a couch until the world opens up again.
-Stuck making sorry attempts at reading and being unable to focus on anything other than the overwhelming sense of confusion that consumes me.
+Stuck making sorry attempts at reading and watching TV with only an attention span for the overwhelming sense of confusion that consumes me.

 As I have ended each of the articles I’ve written on this: if you’re in my boat, you’re not alone.
 You are not the only one who aches for a sense of finality and closure or misses your college days.
 This is hard and confusing — how do you tell yourself it’s the end when it doesn’t feel or look like the end you’ve been preparing for all your life?